pepperTux/peppertux-game/README.md

 * Everyone who worked on SuperTux 0.0.0 to 0.0.6 - All the assets from SuperTux 0.0.6 that were used for this recreation.
 * Lukas Nystrand (Mortimer Twang) - Mortimer's Chipdisko
 * Larry Ewing - Creator of Tux
-* Discover HaxeFlixel (Book) + Scribd - This recreation's code will likely look like the code in that book quite a lot.
+* Discover HaxeFlixel (Book) + Scribd - This recreation's code will likely look like the code in that book quite a lot since I'm following that tutorial
 * ZhayTee - Ice Music (A song in the files for sky levels) (Not added yet, but is planned to be added) (It's from SuperTux)
 * Wansti - Factory (SuperTux Milestone 1 Song (Although I don't think it was actually in Milestone 1?))
 (Not added yet, but is planned to be added) (It's from the SuperTux Media Repository)
 * Bart + OpenGameArt - Airship Song (A song in the files for airship levels) (Not added yet, but is planned to be added) (You can find the song and the licenses here: https://opengameart.org/content/airship-song)